jcarrabino/TwitterBot/README.md

     <A href="https://jcarrabino.github.io/#this-guide-will-explain">Back to top</A>
 </p>
 # Scheduling tweets
-In order to schedule when to send out tweets we will need one final node.js add-on, called Node Schedule, which can be installed by executing `npm install node-schedule` in the command line.
-Node Schedule allows us to use time-based scheduling in order to allow our bot to GET and POST tweets at predetermined times or dates using cron style formatting.
+In order to schedule when to send out tweets we will need the node.js add-on, Node Schedule, which can be installed by executing `npm install node-schedule` in the command line.
+Node Schedule allows us to use time-based scheduling in order to allow our bot to GET and POST tweets at predetermined times or dates using cron style formatting(which we will go over later in this section).

 Similar to MS Text Translator and Twit, a node-schdule object needs to be initialized at the beginning of our `bot.js` file.
 So underneath where MS Text Translator and Twit are set up we will need to add the following chunk of code,